top of page

 - high uv sunscreen

-- insect repellent, gnat net head coer
+- insect repellent, gnat head cover

 - any medication you regularly take